Processing Units

 - Each non-GET request to BYOC or Zarr API costs 1 PU.

-- Usage of your BYOC and Zarr collections is billed the same as usage of public collections.
+- Usage of your BYOC and Zarr collections is billed the same as usage of public collections for other data process APIs.

 An example calculation of processing units for calculating vegeation index statistics with PlanetScope for agriculture fields.